Differentially Private Linear Bandits with Partial Distributed Feedback: Introduction

 At first glance, it seems that one can address the above problem by applying existing linear bandit algorithms (e.g., LinUCB \cite{li2010contextual}) to learn the global parameter $\theta^*$.
 However, this would require collecting reward feedback from the entire population, which could incur a prohibitively high cost or could even be impossible to implement in practice when the population is large.
 To learn the global parameter, one natural way is to sample a subset of users from the population and aggregate this distributed partial feedback.
-This leads to a new problem we consider in this paper: \emph{global reward maximization with partial feedback in a distributed linear bandit setting.} As in many distributed supervised learning problems~\cite{bassily2019private,geyer2017differentially,girgis2021shuffled}, privacy protection is also of significant importance in our setting as clients' local feedback may contain their sensitive information.
+This leads to a new problem we consider in this paper: \emph{global reward maximization with partial feedback in a distributed linear bandit setting,} which can be also applied to several other practical applications, including dynamic pricing and public policy selection~\cite{bouneffouf2019survey,liprivate}.
+As in many distributed supervised learning problems~\cite{bassily2019private,geyer2017differentially,girgis2021shuffled}, privacy protection is also of significant importance in our setting as clients' local feedback may contain their sensitive information.
 In summary, we are interested in the following fundamental question: \emph{How to privately achieve global reward maximization with only partial distributed feedback?}

 To that end, we introduce a new model called \emph{differentially private distributed linear bandit (DP-DLB)}.
 In DP-DLB, there is a global linear bandit model $f(x) = \langle \theta^*, x\rangle$ with an unknown parameter $\theta^* \in \R^d$ at the central server (e.g., the BS); each user $u$ of a large population has a local linear bandit model $f_u(x) = \langle \theta_u, x\rangle$, which represents the mean local reward for user $u$.
 Here, we assume that each user $u$ has a local parameter $\theta_u \in \R^d$, motivated by the fact that the mean local reward (e.g., the expected throughput of a user under a certain network configuration) varies across the users.
 In addition, each local parameter $\theta_u$ is unknown and is assumed to be a realization of a random vector with the mean being the global model parameter $\theta^*$.
 The server makes decisions based on the estimated global model, which can be learned through sampling a subset of users (referred to as clients) and iteratively aggregating these distributed partial feedback.
 While sampling more clients could improve the learning accuracy and thus lead to a better performance, it also incurs a higher communication cost.
 Therefore, it is important to address this tradeoff in the design of communication protocols.
 Furthermore, to protect users' privacy, we resort to \emph{differential privacy (DP)} to guarantee that clients' sensitive information will not be inferred by an adversary.
 Therefore, the goal is to maximize the cumulative global reward (or equivalently minimize the regret due to not choosing the optimal action in hindsight) in a communication-efficient manner while providing privacy guarantees for the participating clients.
 Our main contributions are summarized as follows.